This post may contain affiliate links from which i can earn a commission

-When searching Google for the best remedies for hot flashes there is an awful lot of "noise" to sift through.
-In this post, I have done my best to make it as simple as possible with things you can do quickly and easily to relieve and in some cases end hot flashes.
+When searching Google for the best remedies to treat hot flashes there is an awful lot of “noise” to sift through.
+In this post, I’ve done my best to make it as simple as possible with solutions you can implement quickly and easily to relieve and in some cases stop hot flashes.

 To describe hot flashes is difficult.
 They come on suddenly and can feel like a burst of anxiety there may be:

 - Racing heart

 There are many reasons why hot flashes occur but the main one is hormonal imbalances that happen due to menopause.
 The same imbalances that cause the hot flashes can also cause a myriad of other symptoms such as mood swings, night sweats and weight gain.

 However ever other causes can be a thyroid problem, or other conditions including breast cancer and diabetes.
 There is no quick fix for these changes in hormone levels and it may take some time for them to return to normal.

 How Long Do Hot Flashes Last And How Often Do They Occur?

 Generally, they can last anytime between 1 minute and 5 minutes.
 Like anything in health, it varies between women.

 Some women like myself are unlucky enough to get them several times in one-hour others may only experience them a couple of times a week.
 The intensity can also vary.